113ll3/Ibmclouddocscli/debug.md

 {: screen}

-You can see that a comma is placed at the end of line 17, therefore, a key-value pair on line 18 is expected.
+You can see that a comma is placed at the end of line 17, therefore, a key-value pair that is on line 18 is expected.
 To fix the problem, remove the comma:

 ```
 15   "jade": "~1.3.0",